MUCodeAcademy/MidlandCode-C14/Module 4 - Backend and Database Design/Week 3/Lessons/02-UnitTesting.md

 ## Testing Rendering

 When you're trying to see what kind of things are rendered, you need to be able to grab different elements and see what content is inside of them and rendered to the browser.
 There are several ways to grab different elements, but they are all done by grabbing the needed key off of the `render` function built into the testing library.
 One thing to note is that ideally you should be grabbing by text or element or something the user will actually see.
-Sometimes, however, that is not possible.
-One option is to use `getByTestId` which can be implemented by the following two steps:

 An example of a render test for a component might look like this: